 Mikas: First of all, there was a great match between the client and us.
 Topcon was absolutely oriented towards quality software development.
 They saw great value in applying the latest good coding practices.
 And they gave importance to reaching deadlines on time.
 This made the bespoke development more efficient, enjoyable and our match in terms of values built a bold base for the success of the project.

-Edvinas: As the UI competence lead, I particularly enjoyed working with React and front-end development gurus on the project.
+Edvinas: I particularly enjoyed working with React and front-end development gurus on the project.
 To make our code more optimised and give it greater readability, we used React Hooks API, which has since become more and more popular in software development.
 Throughout, we applied the highest coding standards too.
 A marriage of modern tech and high coding standards created a really inspiring project.

 Tomas: Working with data may sound like tedious work for a front-end developer.
 But, surprisingly, it was nothing like that.
 I found myself constantly learning and challenging myself.
 It was inspiring to see how eagerly Topcon strived for the most efficient and modern approach towards any issues that came up.
 They had a dedication to quality over quantity, which was demonstrated with an in-depth approach to refactoring code.
 This way of working gives wings to frontend development experts like us!